cmoten/machine-learning-course-ALU/docs/03-Non-Linear-Algorithms.md

 ### Classification {-}

-For the classification version of SVM, we want to compute an optimal decision boundary between seperable and non-seperable classes or categories.
+For the classification version of SVM, we want to compute an optimal decision boundary between classes that are separable and even classes that are not separable.
 Figure \@ref(fig:svm-example) shows how SVM attempts to solve this problem.
-On the left, you will notice two seperable classes with infinite classification boundaries.
+On the left, you will notice two separable classes with infinite classification boundaries.
 On the right, is how SVM solves this problem.
-Specifically a boundary called the maximum margin classifier is computed.
-What's special about this boundary is that the boundary itself(solid black line) has margins that are set to the closets points for each class.
-The result of this is that now, unlike the regression model, samples that are closest to the boundary contribute to the classification model and those that are furtheest away from the boundary do not contribute at all.
+Explicitly, a boundary called the maximum margin classifier is computed.
+What's unique about this boundary is that the boundary itself(solid black line) has margins that are set to the closets points for each class.
+The result of this is that now, unlike the regression model, samples that are closest to the boundary contribute to the classification model and those that are furthest away from the boundary do not contribute at all.
 The equations for the classification version of SVM are similar to the regression equations.

 The general decision boundary equation is